Octopus and Honey Badger

-She swung herself on top of him, pinning him to the bed with bruising, bouncing kneecaps, singing, “You can call me Gretzel.
+She helped him up only to swing herself on top, pinning him to the bed with bruising, bouncing kneecaps, singing, “You can call me Gretzel.
 Or you can call me Gretty.
 You can call me Gretel.
 Or you can call me Betty.
 You can call me Hell Babe or Heaven-Sent Confetti.
 You can even think of me as Christi G. Rosetti.
 Yet,” She petted his hair like one might pet a small boy’s.
 “I’m Godzilla Girl to YOU.”
 She playfully slapped his face again.
 “And you’re only Tokyo to me.”

 “Outch!
 Geez!
-Just what is your real name anyway?
+Yeah, but just what is your real name anyway?
 Is it Gretchen or Greta?”

 With a deflating sigh, she rolled off of him.
 “Once they found out I was not to be a boy, my fat dad, because of some outré fancy of his own, wanted me to be Gretchen.”
 She pointed up to the bookshelf.
 “My mad mudder, for solid Jew reasons, thought that was way too Teutonic.
 So, they compromised on Greta, but only on paper.
 At least, I think that’s how it went.
 Since I often need to check, I always keep my corpus close to two copies of my barf certificate.”

 “Oh,” he said.
 “You know, you really should start attending classes again.”